danielemiliogarcia/clippass/README.md

 ## Install

 * Load the extension to chrome
-* Set the extension id in install.sh
+* Go to settings to download installer
-* Run install.sh
+* Run downloaded installer

 -------------------------------